 By: James G. Reule

 Let me begin my testimony by taking you back in time to when I was a child.
-I grew up in the Roman Catholic Church, attending Catholic grade school for eight years, becoming an altar boy, and singing in the children's choir, receiving my first communion and being confirmed in the "faith."
+I grew up in the Roman Catholic Church, attending Catholic grade school for eight years, becoming an altar boy, and singing in the children's choir, receiving my first communion and later being confirmed in the "faith."
 My life was carefree through those early years, but my life took a dramatic turn when my father died when I was 13 years old during the summer before I was to go into the eighth grade.
-My father had not made any profession of a belief in "God."
+My father had not made a profession of a belief in "God."
 I remember him commenting to someone that he could not believe there was a "God" Who would allow such things to happen as he had seen during World War II while he was in Europe.
 He never shared with me any of his war stories or experiences, as most war veterans keep what they have experienced bottled up inside.
-How do you explain to others, who have not been through those situations with all the emotions that come along with those experiences, what it was like?
+How do you explain to others, who have not been through those experiences with all the emotions that come along with those experiences, what it was like?

-I do not remember if I blamed God for the death of my father, but from that point in time my life spiraled downward.
-I had no time for "church" or "religion.”
-It seemed like I was always getting into trouble and was soon put on indefinite probation.
-The thinking was that I needed a father figure in my life to put some type of control in place because my mother could not control me.
+I do not remember if I blamed God for the death of my father, but from that time on my life spiraled downward.
+I had no time for "church" or "religion" or God.
+It seemed like I was always getting into trouble and shortly afterward was placed on indefinite probation.
+The thinking was that I needed a father figure in my life to put some control in place because my mother could not control me.
 I could put on a good outward show when needed, but inside there was a "wild child" always lurking within, which manifested itself from time to time by mostly acts of "mischievous mischief" involving acts of vandalism.

-It was not just about getting drunk; it was getting really drunk; black-out drunk.
-When someone can hold you under a cold shower until he cannot stand it any longer and you never knew it happened until someone tells you about it the next day, you are more than just under the influence of alcohol.
-And this would not be the only time during my life that I was drunk to that degree of not knowing what was going on at the time and have to be told the following day what had happened.
+It was not just about becoming drunk; it was becoming very drunk; black-out drunk.
+You are more than just under the influence of alcohol, when someone can hold you under a cold shower until he cannot stand it any longer and you never knew it happened until others tell you about it the next day.
+And this would not be the only time during my life that I was drunk to that degree of not knowing what was going on around me and have to be told the following day what had happened.
 In my adult life, I would go to the bar after work to have "one" with the boys and end up closing the bar seven hours later.
-And this was every night.
-In looking back I see that I was never a social drinker, but I would drink for one purpose – to get drunk.
+In looking back, I see that I was never a social drinker, but I would drink for one purpose – to get drunk.
 I had an addictive personality.
-When I got involved in whatever, it became an addiction.
+When I became involved in whatever, it became an addiction.

 And then there was the language.
 I became a foul-mouthed individual who had no consideration for those around me who had to listen to it.

 One time my mother refused to bail me out of jail when I was sentenced to 150 days because I could not pay the fine.
-My "friends" paid for my release after a day or two, when I should have stayed in the whole 150 days.
-I doubt if it would have done me any good though as most inmates become only worse when incarcerated and associate with people that have more problems than they have.
+My "friends" paid for my release after a day or two when I should have stayed in the whole 150 days.
+I doubt if it would have done me any good though as most inmates become only worse when incarcerated and associate with people that have more problems than you may have.
 We tend to sink to the lowest depths of degradation when left to ourselves, or at least I did.

 I tried going to college after high school, but I did not know what I wanted to do.
 So a year and a half after graduating from high school, I enlisted in the Army along with three of my high school classmates.
-The Army was supposed to straighten out kids and turn them into men.
+The Army was supposed to straighten out kids like me and turn them into men.
 Right!
 It was the era of the Vietnam War, and I was number 2 on the draft list for the county I lived in, so I enlisted a month before being drafted.
 The only thing I can say for the Army is that it did not straighten me out.
 I spent a year in the United States while in the military, aimlessly drifting through life, being bored to death and drunk frequently or else gambling; another addiction I picked up!

 One time when a number of us went to Minneapolis to a "Rock and Roll" concert, we were walking the streets of downtown Minneapolis, Minnesota when we came upon a group of young people who were witnessing for "Jesus" to a homeless man.
 That homeless man, who was very likely an alcoholic, looked at us and said to me as well as to the others gathered about that "some of us had gone too far," and then he added looking right at me, "you know what I mean, don't you?"
-I did not understand what he meant at the time, but I did so some time later.
+I did not understand what he meant at the time, but I did so sometime later.